Johnny Gimble: Awards and honors

-From 1975–90, he was nominated 15 times for Instrumentalist of the Year and won the Country Music Association Award five times.
+From 1975 to 1990, he was nominated 15 times for Instrumentalist of the Year and won the Country Music Association Award five times.
 Johnny garnered nine Best Fiddle Player awards from the Academy of Country Music.
-Gimble was nominated for a Grammy for his performance on the 1993 Mark O'Connor album Heroes, and was awarded two Grammy awards: 1) in 1994 for his arrangement of "Red Wing" on the Bob Wills tribute album by Asleep At The Wheel; 2) and in 1995 for Best Country Instrumental Performance for "Hightower" with Asleep At The Wheel.
+Gimble was nominated for a Grammy for his performance on the 1993 Mark O'Connor album Heroes, and was awarded two Grammy Awards: 1) in 1994 for his arrangement of "Red Wing" on the Bob Wills tribute album by Asleep At The Wheel; 2) and in 1995 for Best Country Instrumental Performance for "Hightower" with Asleep At The Wheel.

 In 1994, Gimble was awarded a National Heritage Fellowship as a Master Folk Artist from the National Endowment for the Arts.

 In 1999, Gimble was inducted into the Rock n Roll Hall of Fame in the Early Influences category as part of Bob Wills and his Texas Playboys.

 In 2005, Gimble was named State Musician for the state of Texas., and inducted into the Texas Country Music Hall of Fame.

 Gimble was posthumously inducted into the Country Music Hall of Fame in 2018.